Transport and spectroscopic signatures of a disorder-stabilized metal in two-dimensional frustrated Mott insulators: Appendix

-Static path approximation has been used to investigate several quantum many body phenomena, such as, BCS-BEC crossover in superconductors, where it could correctly capture the non-monotonic behavior of the Berezinskii-Kosterlitz-Thouless (BKT) transition temperature across the BCS-BEC crossover in 2D superconductors \cite{tarat_epjb}, in fairly good agreement with the results obtained via DQMC \cite{paiva2010}; Fulde-Ferrell-Larkin-Ovchinnikov (FFLO) superconductivity in solid state systems and ultracold atomic gases \cite{mpk_imb}, wherein the thermal phase diagram obtained based on the spectroscopic and thermodynamic signatures was found to be in excellent agreement with the experimental observations on ultracold atomic gases \cite{ketterle2008}; Mott transition in frustrated lattices \cite{rajarshi,rajarshi_epl,nyayabanta_pyrochlore,nyayabanta_chk,nyayabanta_epl}, where SPA has been utilized to capture the essential features of the phase diagrams corresponding to materials such as, organic charge transfer salts \cite{kanoda2011} and rare earth pyrocholre molybdates \cite{iguchi2009} and iridates \cite{matsuhira2011}.
-Furthermore, SPA has been used with success to investigate d-wave superconductivity \cite{dagotto_prl2005}, competition and coexistence of magnetic (AFM) and d-wave superconducting orders \cite{dagotto_prb2005}, orbital selective magnetism relevant for iron superconductors \cite{dagotto_prb2016}, strain induced superconductor-insulator transition in flat band lattices \cite{lieb_strain}, heteromolecular ultracold atomic gases \cite{mpk_mass} etc. In many of these problems the use of numerically exact techniques like DQMC is not feasible due either to the sign problem or to the system size restrictions (particularly for multiband systems).
+Static path approximation has been used to investigate several quantum many body phenomena, such as, BCS-BEC crossover in superconductors \cite{tarat_epjb}, Fulde-Ferrell-Larkin-Ovchinnikov (FFLO) superconductivity in solid state systems and ultracold atomic gases \cite{mpk_imb}, Mott transition in frustrated lattices \cite{rajarshi,nyayabanta_pyrochlore,nyayabanta_chk,nyayabanta_epl}, d-wave superconductivity \cite{dagotto_prl2005}, competition and coexistence of magnetic (AFM) and d-wave superconducting orders \cite{dagotto_prb2005}, orbital selective magnetism relevant for iron superconductors \cite{dagotto_prb2016}, strain induced superconductor-insulator transition in flat band lattices \cite{lieb_strain}, heteromolecular ultracold atomic gases \cite{mpk_mass} etc. In many of these problems the use of numerically exact techniques like DQMC is not feasible due either to the sign problem or to the system size restrictions (particularly for multiband systems).
 Judicial approximations are thus essential and SPA is one such approximation which can capture the ground state and thermal properties of these strongly correlated systems with reasonable accuracy.
-The technique however will and does fall short in situations where the physics of the ground state is almost entirely dictated by quantum fluctuations, such as, spin liquids, heavy fermion superconductors etc.
+The technique however will and does fall short in situations where the physics of the ground state is almost entirely dictated by quantum fluctuations, such as, quantum spin liquids, heavy fermion superconductors etc.